Last Updated on November 4, 2020

 As with direct grilling, you should regularly check the cooking condition in order to maintain perfectly cooked food.

-As a general rule, never leave vegetables on the grill for too long to avoid the risk of drying out.
-As dried vegetable skewers no longer taste delicious you should occasionally check your grilled vegetable kabobs.Print
+I recommend to never leave vegetables on the grill for too long to avoid the risk of drying out.
+As dried vegetable skewers no longer taste delicious you should occasionally check your skewers.Print

 Ultimate grilled vegetable kabobs with caramelized pineapple chunks